Nazari/exun/README.md

 "133.60013333333333[m^2/s^2]"
 ```

-Version 0.1.2 can derivate and support some functions (trigonometrics, hyperbolics, ln):
+Derivate and support some functions (trigonometrics, hyperbolics, ln):
 Operator ' is derivate, so "f'x" is df(x)/dx; rule "expr'var" means derivate 'expr' for 'var'.
 ```
 eval "(1+x)^2'x"